CodeTherapist/customizing-aspnetcore-book/manuscript/09-actionfilters.md

 ```

-The Type of the filter end the arguments are specified with the `TypeFilterAttribute`
+The Type of the filter and the arguments are specified with the `TypeFilterAttribute`.

 ## Conclusion